 Why the stark difference between fields?
 It comes down in part to the skills developed in the corresponding graduate school programs.

-The extensive network built during and after MBA completion complements the knowledge acquired the program’s curriculum.
+The extensive network built during and after MBA completion complements the knowledge acquired in the program’s curriculum.
 It gives graduates many possible contacts for furthering their careers and exploring new opportunities.

 As a veteran, there are a few boxes to check off before exploring any graduate program.
 Start by seeing if the program offers an online-only format.
 Online programs, especially asynchronous ones that don’t require you to be logged in at specific times, provide superior flexibility since there are no required residencies or long commutes.